Prosecutor: R. Kelly predator who used fame to abuse minors

 Minutes before the defense rested late Friday, Kelly co-defendant and ex-business manager Derrell McDavid ended three days on the stand.
 He testified for nearly two days that he had believed Kelly when he denied abusing minors — then said he started having doubts about Kelly’s believability during the trial that started last month.

 Kelly and McDavid are charged with fixing Kelly’s 2008 state child pornography trial — at which Kelly was acquitted — by threatening witnesses and concealing video evidence.
 Both also face child pornography charges.
-A third co-defendant, Kelly associate Milton Brown, is accused of receiving child pornography.
+Another co-defendant, Kelly associate Milton Brown, is accused of receiving child pornography.

 Prosecutors normally get a chance to call witnesses in a rebuttal of the defense case.
 But when they told Judge Harry Leinenweber that they needed time to prepare, he said there would be no rebuttal and the case would go straight to closing arguments Monday morning.